TylerS99/DNDEncounterBuilderUnity/README.md

 # DNDEncounterBuilderUnity
 This is a small project meant to demonstrate some of my skill with Unity.
+It is an initiative, movement, and damage combat tracker for use as a companion to tabletop RPG's.

 ## How to use
 As a general rule, right clicking will back out of what is currently being done (deselect a character, close ui, etc.).